-Budgeted cost: £ 15,000
+Budgeted cost: £ 25,850

 Activity Evidence that supports this approach Challenge number(s) addressed ELSA role to be established in school to help support emotional wellbeing Usage in neighbouring schools and data from ELSA networks 1 Jigsaw & Pixl scheme introduced to support enhanced PSHE provision in class Post-lockdown enhanced provision required.
-Jigsaw & Pixl £3,695 E&M £4,000 2,3,4 All children are entitled to take up a musical instrument, lessons paid for through the funding. £9,500 Based on our own experience, and that of cluster colleagues, level of engagement have improved as a result and confidence built.
-5 Financial support with the purchase of school uniform. £250 All Financial support to take part in a range of school £1,500 All
+Jigsaw & Pixl £6,150 £6,500 IT equipment E&M £4,000 2,3,4 All children are entitled to take up a musical instrument, lessons paid for through the funding. £7,500 Based on our own experience, and that of cluster colleagues, level of engagement have improved as a result and confidence built.
+5 Financial support with the purchase of school uniform. £1,200 All

+Financial support to take £4,500 All

+part in a range of school

 trips and the potential of

 two residential trips

 throughout their time at

 our school.

-Total budgeted cost: £ 58,244
+Total budgeted cost: £ 71,563